pivotal-cf/docs-book-scdf-k8s/README.md

 # Pivotal Spring Cloud Data Flow for Kubernetes Documentation Book

-This project can create and publish the documentation for Pivotal SCDF for K8s as a web application.
+This project can be used to create and publish the documentation for Pivotal SCDF for K8s as a web application.

 In this topic: